 Photodynamic therapy is a tool for treating acne that utilizes the interactions of certain wavelengths with acne bacteria and the skin itself.
 Blue light kills acne bacteria on the skin.
-Red light heats and shrinks oil-producing sebum glands in the skin.
+Red light heats and shrinks1 oil-producing sebum glands in the skin.
 And the use of red and blue in a pulsating, photodynamic acne treatment system minimizes the risk of accidental overheating or burning of the skin.
 But light treatment is never enough all by itself to get rid of acne for good.

 - Photodynamic therapy for acne takes advantage of the effects of certain wavelengths of light on bacteria and on the skin.

 - Visible blue light can damage the cell membranes of acne bacteria, killing them in 48 hours or less.

 - Blue light may not reach the bottom of skin pores, but it is never necessary to kill all acne bacteria to clear up a blemish.
 A few acne bacteria on the skin are actually beneficial, since they consume excess oil.